H.R. 6805: Next Generation Nuclear Deployment Act

 Advanced reactor companies

-Companies developing sodium-cooled fast reactors, high-temperature gas-cooled reactors, molten salt reactors, and small modular reactors of not more than 500 megawatts could gain more demonstration opportunities because the bill requires at least 10 different sites.
+Firms developing sodium-cooled fast reactors, high-temperature gas-cooled reactors, molten salt reactors, and small modular reactors up to 500 megawatts would have more demonstration slots to compete for, since the bill requires at least 10 sites.

 Micro-reactor developers

-Firms building specialized micro-reactors would get a guaranteed opening in the program because at least one of the 10 sites must use a reactor producing up to 10 megawatts of electricity for remote locations or specialized applications.
+Companies building specialized micro-reactors get a guaranteed opening, because at least one of the 10 sites must host a reactor of up to 10 megawatts designed for remote or specialized use.

 Who is affected by H.R.
 6805?